 - Hardships of accepting the ‘new rules’ by the people

 - Not applicable to the current legal base

 As you can see, the main issue with Smart Contracts is not the development of the program code, but the creation of the proper groundwork, which would let them realize their full potential.
 The backbone of traditional contracts has been constantly growing stronger for thousands of years.
-In this long path, people learned to co-exist and operate under a regulatory system, elaborate laws, build strong business relationships and so on.
-Now, we’re at the very beginning of the new path, where we’ll learn to build much stronger relationships that do not rely on third-parties and trust.
-This is truly a breaking point, significance of which is probably higher than that of the railroad revolution in America.
+In this long path, people learned to co-exist and operate under a regulatory system, elaborate laws, build strong business relationships, and so on.
+Now, we’re at the very beginning of the new path, where we’ll learn to build much stronger relationships that do not rely on third parties and trust.
+This is truly a breaking point, the significance of which is probably higher than that of the railroad revolution in America.